 And how to do this?
 Details are over at Tripbase here; the abbreviated version is this:

-- Get tagged – huge thanks to Cailin from Travel Yourself for the kind nomination.
+- Get tagged – many thanks to Cailin from Travel Yourself for the kind nomination.

 - Determine your 7 links based on the criteria below.